Isabel of Barcelos

-Isabel of Barcelos (October 1402 – 26 October 1466), also known as Isabel of Braganza, was a lady of the Portuguese nobility during the Late Middle Ages.
+Isabel of Barcelos (October 1402 – 26 October 1466), also known as Isabel of Braganza (Isabel de Bragança e Pereira), was a lady of the Portuguese nobility during the Late Middle Ages.
 She was the daughter of Afonso I, Duke of Braganza and Beatriz Pereira de Alvim, and she married Infante John, Lord of Reguengos de Monsaraz, her half-uncle, son of John I of Portugal.

 Issue

 Isabel and Infante John had four children: